Tuesday, March 19, 2013

 The British Golf Museum cites an 1881 reference to "fore" in a golf book, establishing that the term was already in use at that early date (the USGA suggests the term may have been in use as early as the 1700s).
 The museum also surmises that the term evolved from "forecaddie.")

 The animals here are a trip.
 Howl is the dog.
 The two cats are 'Monkey Cat' and 'Merlin'.
-Oh and did I mention the chicken Polly?
-She's a trip.
+Oh and did I mention the chicken, Polly?
+She's a hoot.
 She hears the door and comes running.
 She wants food.
-Not just corn, but cut up leftovers of whatever we eat.
-Hmmm we are having indian tonight - wonder if she likes spicy foods?
+Not just corn, but cut-up leftovers of whatever we eat.
+Hmmm, we are having Indian tonight - wonder if she likes spicy foods?
 She also stalks me.
 If she doesn't see me, she'll get up on a bench outside and stare at me through the window.
 She apparently likes the table too.
 I suppose no surface is safe from Polly.

 Love ~ Peace ~Happiness